lijiansong/deep-learning/.github/cam.md

     - IR -> SelectionDAG -> MachineDAG -> MachineInstr -> MCInst

 ## Tool Chain Architecture
-The whole toolchains contain device-end compiler, device-end assembler and host-end linker
+The whole toolchains contain device-end compiler, device-end assembler and host-end linker.
+Besides we also need a native lib like cudnn so that developers can easily write the IPU kernel functions.
+Moreover, a wrapper is in need so that we can translate the binary machine code into x86-formated object code, and we can insert it into the host-end x86 object code.
+Lastly, we need a host-end lib that can integrate with the already existing lib.

 ## Reference
 [1] Cambricon: An Instruction Set Architecture for Neural Networks</br>